 Study of Vorsterman Engravings

-2 engravings showed significant differences from all known versions.
+4 engravings showed significant differences from all known versions.

 Various experts consider the Vienna painting to have been created between 1615 and 1620.
 In it the Magdalene has curly hair.
-It has been designated the original even though students seem to have been heavily involved.
+It has been designated the original even though the studio seems to have been heavily involved.
 The Rubens inventory of 1626 shows at least one Magdalene copy.
-The Vorsterman etching if done during his employment would have been within a few years of the creation of this painting and shows straight hair as do all other versions that I have located most specifically the Irbit Museum version which has been authenticated as Studio of Rubens by the experts at the Hermitage.
-If correct this means the Studio of Rubens was active in the production of both a curly and a straight hair Magdalene(s).
+The Vorsterman etching if done during his employment would have been within a few years of the creation of this painting and shows straight hair as do 25 of 27 versions of the Magdalene that I ‘ve located.
+Most specifically the Irbit Museum version which has been authenticated as Studio of Rubens by the experts at the Hermitage.
+If correct this means the Studio of Rubens was active in the production of a curly and probably several straight hair Magdalenes.

-Vlieghe in the catalog raisonne states “ All these copies, however, are not based on the original but on the anonymous engraving in the same direction as the Vienna painting, which was itself made from the reversed engraving published by Lucas Vorsterman.
+The catalog raisonne states “ All these copies, however, are not based on the original but on the anonymous engraving in the same direction as the Vienna painting, which was itself made from the reversed engraving published by Lucas Vorsterman.
 They have the hard quality and lack of nuance of the engraving; moreover, precisely like the latter they show the Magdalene with long lank hair instead of the curly hair in the painting.”
 This is confusing but if I read it correctly he is saying that an anonymous engraver took the Vorsterman engraving reversed it as a new engraving and this became the source material for all subsequent copies done entirely by anonymous others.
-His conclusion is that since all the later copies have straight lank hair and face the same as the Vienna painting and are not as good they must be based on the anonymous etching after Vorsterman.
+The conclusion is that since all the later copies have straight lank hair and face the same as the Vienna painting and are not as good they must be based on the anonymous etching after Vorsterman.
 I haven’t found any evidence that such an engraving exists.
 In the dossier at the Rubenianum there are some photographs of reversed engravings however it’s clear that these are simply photos of the Vorsterman engraving taken in a mirror as the text is also reversed.
 Taken in context the Catalog raisonne really only applies to The Vienna and Kassel complete versions and the partial versions at Staatliches Museum, Schaub-Koch and Wrexham.
 A total of 5 paintings.
 These seem to be the only versions with decent photos available at the time of publication.
 A interesting fact is that the incomplete version done by Jan Boeckhorst (1604 – 1668), who was active in Rubens workshop at a young age, has straight hair.
 A quick survey of Rubens and Van Dyck’s works shows that of a dozen depictions of the Magdalene done by each, there does seem to be a curly haired version done by Rubens.
 The Deposition at Villa Borghese, although it is not completely clear who the woman is holding Christs hand, a typical Magdelene figure is also behind him.
 Van Dycks “The Madonna and Child with the three penitent sinners” in the Louvre does seem to have a curly haired Magdalene.
 By far the great majority of both artists Magdalenes have straight or more accurately wavy hair.

 Note: The blouse color varies in different versions from light blue to black.
 This maybe original but may also be due to a removal of a darker final layer of paint during cleaning.
 This leaving a lighter blue underpaint visible.
 Some slight evidence of a darker layer existed on the French version before its cleaning in 2018.
 This might account for the higher contrast in certain sleeves.